House of Assembly - Fifty-Fifth Parliament, First Session (55-1)

 In terms then of the elements that are provided for under this new section 30A, we are in circumstances where a person of that certain category, the PCBU, relevantly is that kind of person who has a health and safety duty and they engage in conduct in breach of that duty.
 So, once they have done that, once that kind of person has a duty and breaches the duty, then they are in real jeopardy once the death has occurred.

-To draw from experience in terms of the industrial relations court, we know that for a long period of time the fact of a death in a workplace is akin to a kind of close to strict liability sort of situation in terms of there being some sort of breach of duty.
+To draw from experience in terms of the Industrial Relations Court, we know that for a long period of time the fact of a death in a workplace is akin to a kind of close to strict liability sort of situation in terms of there being some sort of breach of duty.
 The concern that arises in these circumstances is that you are left then with only—and I say that advisedly because we have this notion of recklessness alongside gross negligence as an alternative.
 You are only then focused on whether or not you have relevant recklessness.
-It is a new test, it is not directly drawing on the existing tests in the common law.
+It is a new test; it is not directly drawing on the existing tests in the common law.
 It is deliberately different.
 It might be said fairly easily that the relevant person who has the duty is pretty likely to be aware of a risk in circumstances where a death actually occurs and you are left then in terms of the test whether or not that is unjustifiable.

-Perhaps to couch that in terms of the difference: in an involuntary manslaughter context, we used to identify criminal conduct in the first place, and as we see typically some form of criminal act constituting violence that results in death—a deliberateness—usually deliberate violence, and in terms of the level of seriousness of negligence in a driving circumstance, for example, conduct of a serious criminal nature.
+So the concern I suppose is that there is now to be really a significantly lower threshold to be caught by this kind of offence than anything that is really resembling involuntary manslaughter at common law.
+Perhaps to couch that in terms of the difference, in an involuntary manslaughter context, we used to identify criminal conduct in the first place, and as we see typically some form of criminal act constituting violence that results in death—a deliberateness—usually deliberate violence, and in terms of the level of seriousness of negligence in a driving circumstance, for example, conduct of a serious criminal nature.
 Here we are now going to be talking about the carrier of a relevant duty who engages in conduct that breaches the duty and then they are caught.

 The Hon.
 S.E.
 CLOSE: The initial test is that it substantially contributed to the death, so there is a trigger point, otherwise I think we are having slightly different views about the way in which we ought to approach this.
 We have followed the Boland review and therefore consistency with other jurisdictions.